microsoft/FluidFramework/docs/get-started/build-a-component.md

 # Build a component

+> [!WARNING]
+> This documentation is based on an earlier version of the Fluid Framework and is outdated.
+>
+> Track the documentation update with [#3502](https://github.com/microsoft/Prague/issues/3502).

 If you haven't already, you should [install and run yo fluid](xref:yo-fluid) and use it to generate scaffolding for a new component.

-Winthin your project folder you can use the following commands:
+Within your project folder you can use the following commands:

 `npm start` -- Builds and hosts the component at <http://localhost:8080>